As featured in the Cookery School Handbook

 Risotto follows the same principle as other rice recipes in that liquid is used to cook the rice and is absorbed by the end of the cooking time.
-But risotto always cooks in stock and/or wine, not water.
+Where it differs to other recipes is that risotto always cooks in stock and/or wine, not water.

-12 good size spears of asparagus
+- 12 medium-sized spears of asparagus

-4 tablespoons olive oil
+- 4 tablespoons olive oil

-1 large onion, peeled and finely chopped
+- 1 large onion, peeled and finely chopped

-285g/10 oz risotto rice
+- 285g/10 oz risotto rice

-1 wine glass of white wine
+- 1 wine glass of white wine

-1.2 litres / 2 pints hot vegetable or chicken stock (a little more may be required)
+- 1.2L / 2 pints hot vegetable or chicken stock (a little more may be required)

-Stir in the rice and coat with oil ensuring that each grain glistens.
+- Stir in the rice and coat with oil, ensuring that each grain glistens.

-Pour in the white wine and cook quickly until evaporated.
+- Pour in the white wine and cook quickly until evaporated.

-Keeping the stock over a medium high heat, add a ladleful at a time to the rice mixture, stirring continuously.
+- Keeping the stock over a medium-high heat, add a ladleful at a time to the rice mixture, stirring continuously.
 Continue to add stock until it has all been absorbed.
 This should take about 25 minutes.

 - Halfway through the cooking, add about half of the asparagus, which will break down and give the risotto a green colour.